-If you’re interested in purchasing a new boat powered by a sterndrive motor, there’s a good chance it’s going to be either a Volvo Penta or Mercury® Mercruiser®.
-You may be wondering — which is better, Mercury Mercruiser or Volvo Penta?
-Or, what’s the difference between Volvo Penta and Mercury Mercruiser?
+If you’re interested in purchasing a new boat powered by a sterndrive motor, there’s a good chance it’s going to be either a Volvo Penta, Ilmor or Mercury® Mercruiser®.
+You may be wondering — which is better, Ilmor, Mercury Mercruiser or Volvo Penta?
+Or, what’s the difference between Ilmor, Volvo Penta and Mercury Mercruiser?

-The competition between these two companies is nothing new — they have been competing for the sterndrive market share since the modern sterndrive was introduced.
-That’s why we’re delving into their history, as well as similarities and differences between these two sterndrive brands, plus giving you some factors to consider as you decide how to choose between a Mercruiser and a Volvo.
+The competition between these companies is nothing new — they have been competing for the sterndrive market share since the modern sterndrive was introduced.
+That’s why we’re delving into their history, as well as similarities and differences these sterndrive brands, plus giving you some factors to consider as you decide how to choose between an Ilmor, Mercruiser and a Volvo.

 Johnson Motor Company introduced the first sterndrive in 1930, but the initial design required most boats to be redesigned to accommodate the motor.
 As a result, sales suffered, and it wasn’t until almost 30 years later that the modern sterndrive of today was created.